sequinstream/sequin/README.md

 ## What is Sequin?

-Sequin is an open source message stream that uses your Postgres tables as the storage layer.
-This means you can turn existing Postgres tables into streams with exactly-once processing.
-And compared to other streaming systems like Kafka, Sequin offers a much richer feature-set, like SQL-based routing and rewinds.
+Sequin adds streaming capabilities to Postgres.
+For maximum compatibility and a rich feature-set, Sequin is not an extension.
+It's a Docker container you connect to your Postgres database.

+Sequin adds a stateful consumer layer to Postgres.
+Sequin's consumers let you stream rows and changes with exactly-once processing.
+Sequin handles turning your Postgres tables into streams: detecting changes, delivering messages in real-time, retries, and more.
+It's like having SQS or Kafka fused to your Postgres database.

-You can pull changes (think SQS) or receive them via push (webhooks).
+At the moment, Sequin offers two HTTP interfaces for consuming messages.
+You can pull changes (SQS-inspired interface), or push changes via HTTP (webhooks).

-Use Sequin to process database changes in your application, replicate data, create audit logs, feed search indexes, trigger side effects, fan-out to microservices, and more.
+Sequin is built for **change data capture** (CDC) use cases, like replicating data, feeding search indexes, creating audit logs, triggering side effects, fan-out to microservices, and more.

+Sequin also **eliminates the need for Kafka** in many situations.
+If your data already exists in Postgres, why copy data into Kafka when you can just stream it directly from your tables?
+Unlike Kafka, with Sequin your Postgres table is the storage layer and remains the source of truth.

+To operate, Sequin has two major components:

+1. An extraction pipeline: Sequin connects to your Postgres tables and uses a combination of reading from your table and reading from your WAL to turn your table into a stream.
+2. A delivery pipeline: Sequin delivers messages to consumers via a HTTP pull interface or webhooks.
+It keeps consumer state in Sequin-managed Postgres tables.

+Sequin is open source/MIT.
+We can't wait to see what you build.

 ## Killer features